sumanmukherjee03/practice-and-katas/k8s/CKA/22-cluster-upgrade.README.md

 `kubectl drain node01 --ignore-daemonsets`.
 This evicts pods on a node and are recreated on other nodes.
 Along with that, the node is also marked as cordoned or unschedulable.

+As a side note, sometimes you might be switching to a different networking solution for your cluster for example from aws vpc cni to calico.
+While making that change, you can scale everything down and bring down the node count to a single node.
+You can then change the networking solution and bring up new nodes.
+But this will render the old node in a partitioned network because the kubelet on it would still use the old networking solution.
+In that case the best way to drain that node is with the `--force` option like so :
+`kubectl drain node01 --ignore-daemonsets --force`

 If there are pods on this node that are not controlled by a replica set or deployment, then the node needs to be drained by force.
 But remember, that standalone pod running in that node will be lost forever.